jbequ5/SAGE-Enigma-Subnet/SAGE-Deep-Dive.md

 - The Sage Marketplace serves as the authorized monetization channel.

 **Contribution Tracking and Rewards**:
-Every upgraded artifact credits original contributors through provenance and contribution scoring.
+Every upgraded artifact credits original contributors through provenance and ContributionScore.
 Participants see exactly how their fragments helped generate economic value and receive fair rewards.

 **Outputs**:
 Upgraded BD/PD artifacts, landed proposals, marketplace revenue, and impact signals that strengthen the flywheel.